roll/run-py/README.rst

 Run
 ===

-Runs, gets help and lists functions/methods from file with autocompletion.
-Extendable core/language drivers design.
+Extendable program to run, get help and list functions/methods from file with autocompletion.

 Installation
 ------------